 Mr. Allan participates in a care coordination program which includes an Accountable Care Organization (ACO) supported by his providers and payer.
-Mr. Allan's care is being managed by a care manager who would like to ensure that he is receiving appropriate and timely care due to his chronic disease history.
+Mr. Allan's care is being managed by a care manager who would like to ensure that he is receiving appropriate and timely care due to

+- 1100 his chronic disease history.
 The care manager EHR receives a list of providers and encounters from the various EHRs and HIE containing Mr. Allan's clinical information.
 During reconciliation of care providers and encounters there are issues identified due to multiple entries of the same type of care providers as well as care providers who have not provided care.
-The care manager is also able to determine if Mr. Allan is receiving care from the right types of

-1100 providers and if the frequency of his interactions with the health care system is adequate to meet his care needs per care protocol..
+The care manager is also able to determine if Mr. Allan is receiving care from the right types of providers and if the frequency of his interactions with the health care system is adequate to most. - 1105 providers and if the frequency of his interactions with the health care system is adequate to meet his care needs per care protocol.